Bottom-up and top-down approaches: Management and organization

 In the fields of management and organization, the terms "top-down" and "bottom-up" are used to describe how decisions are made and/or how change is implemented.

 A "top-down" approach is where an executive decision maker or other top person makes the decisions of how something should be done.
 This approach is disseminated under their authority to lower levels in the hierarchy, who are, to a greater or lesser extent, bound by them.
-For example, when wanting to make an improvement in a hospital, a hospital administrator might decide that a major change (such as implementing a new program) is needed, and then the leader uses a planned approach to drive the changes down to the frontline staff (Stewart, Manges, Ward, 2015).
+For example, when wanting to make an improvement in a hospital, a hospital administrator might decide that a major change (such as implementing a new program) is needed, and then use a planned approach to drive the changes down to the frontline staff.

-A "bottom-up" approach to changes is one that works from the grassroots—from a large number of people working together, causing a decision to arise from their joint involvement.
+A bottom-up approach to changes is one that works from the grassroots, and originates in a flat structure with people working together, causing a decision to arise from their joint involvement.
 A decision by a number of activists, students, or victims of some incident to take action is a "bottom-up" decision.
-A bottom-up approach can be thought of as "an incremental change approach that represents an emergent process cultivated and upheld primarily by frontline workers" (Stewart, Manges, Ward, 2015, p.
-241).
+A bottom-up approach can be thought of as "an incremental change approach that represents an emergent process cultivated and upheld primarily by frontline workers".

-Positive aspects of top-down approaches include their efficiency and superb overview of higher levels.
-Also, external effects can be internalized.
-On the negative side, if reforms are perceived to be imposed 'from above', it can be difficult for lower levels to accept them (e.g. Bresser-Pereira, Maravall, and Przeworski 1993).
-Evidence suggests this to be true regardless of the content of reforms (e.g. Dubois 2002).
+Positive aspects of top-down approaches include their efficiency and superb overview of higher levels; and external effects can be internalized.
+On the negative side, if reforms are perceived to be imposed "from above", it can be difficult for lower levels to accept them.
+Evidence suggests this to be true regardless of the content of reforms.
 A bottom-up approach allows for more experimentation and a better feeling for what is needed at the bottom.
-Other evidence suggests that there is a third combination approach to change (see Stewart, Manges, Ward, 2015).
+Other evidence suggests that there is a third combination approach to change.